x/x.github.io/_posts/2016-01-02-fast-clojure.markdown

  first (fn ^:static first [coll] (. clojure.lang.RT (first coll))))
 ```

-For `first`, the answer is pretty clear, it's calling [`seq`](https://clojuredocs.org/clojure.core/seq).
-on the collection.
-This is actually super common, and has caught me up more than
-once.
+Right away we see a potential reason in the docstring.

+> "Calls seq on it's argument."

+But what does calling [`seq`](https://clojuredocs.org/clojure.core/seq) really
+mean?
+The code is really just offloading to the java implimentation of `first`
-If we dig into `clojure.lang.RT` we see what's actually being created.
-Follow
+in `clojure.lang.RT`.
+If we dig in, we see what's actually being created.
+The
-the `>` to see where we step into the next function.
+`>` denotes when we step into the next function.

 ```java
  // https://github.com/clojure/clojure/blob/clojure-1.7.0/src/jvm/clojure/lang/RT.java#L651-L658